axiomee/tchala-specifications/README.txt

   .
 There will be 3 ranks: Students, Teachers and GrandMasters $ .
 Initially, everyone will be a Student $
   .
 Teachers can post courses and do everything a student can do $ .
-GrandMasters are like moderators, they decide if questions are worth being validated even if they reach the necessary amount of points. $
+GrandMasters are like moderators, they decide if questions are worth being validated even if they reach the necessary amount of points and they can do everything a teacher can do $
   .
 After posting one validated course or reaching 700 points, a student will be allowed to become a Teacher $ .
 When teachers reach 15 validated courses or 10,000 points, they become GrandMasters $ .
 Everyone can add questions or list of questions $